 Form CHG-1 is required when a company creates a charge (other than debentures), varies a previously created charge (like altering terms or augmenting the secured amount), or releases a charge.

-The main objective of CHG-1 is to file charges with the RoC, thus protecting the interests of lenders and creditors, making these charges legally enforceable, offering public notice of encumbrances on assets of companies, and avoiding disputes over company property in case of liquidation or insolvency proceedings.
+The primary objective of CHG-1 is to file charges with the RoC, thereby protecting the interests of lenders and creditors, making these charges legally enforceable, providing public notice of encumbrances on company assets, and preventing disputes over company property in the event of liquidation or insolvency proceedings.

 Who Files Form CHG-1?

-The form can be filed by the company that is issuing the charge or the charge holder (lender/creditor) in case the company fails to do so.
+The form can be filed by the company issuing the charge or the charge holder (lender/creditor) if the company fails to do so.

 Details to be Filled in Form CHG-1

-3. Name and address of charge holder (e.g., a bank, non-banking financial company, or financial institution).
+- Name and address of the charge holder (e.g., a bank, non-banking financial company, or financial institution).

-Also, it is necessary to attach supporting documents, which must include the instrument of charge (for example, loan agreement or deed of hypothecation) and the board resolution sanctioning the creation or alteration of the charge.
-Sanction letter from the financial institution is also necessary.
+Additionally, it is necessary to attach supporting documents, which must include the instrument of charge (for example, a loan agreement or a deed of hypothecation) and the board resolution sanctioning the creation or alteration of the charge.
+A sanction letter from the financial institution is also necessary.

 Due Date for Form CHG-1